wp-plugins/playbuzz/readme.txt

 6. Customize the related content widget.

 == Changelog ==
+= 0.2.0 =
+* Added new categories!
+* Separate control for Comments and Share Buttons (Previous Social settings is obsolete)
+* Websites with top floating bars can now set margin for playbuzz score bar
+* Verified compatibility with WordPress 3.8.2

 = 0.1.5 =
 * Bug fix - allow to embed code in post and pages (not only posts).
 * Better Internationalization (I18n) support.